hpcugent/vsc_user_docs/mkdocs/docs/HPC/connecting.md

     {%- if site == gent %} See <https://helpdesk.ugent.be/vpn/en/> for more information. {%
     endif %}

--   Get your IP address automatically whitelisted by accessing
+-   Whitelist your IP address automatically by accessing
     <https://firewall.vscentrum.be> and log in with your {{ university }} account.

     -   While this web connection is active new SSH sessions can be